Portfolio Construction

 ETF Usage

-Fifty-nine percent of incoming portfolios in Q4 have some allocation to ETFs.
-On average, 54% of an advisor’s portfolio is allocated to ETFs which shows the popularity of the investment vehicle.
-We see the highest use of ETFs within the US equity sleeve, where the average allocation is around 33%.
-However, majority of this comes from index ETFs where advisors are looking to get low-cost exposure to the broad market.
-That said, Active ETF usage in on the rise in all major asset classes.
-In Q4, we saw 37% of incoming portfolios with allocation to active ETFs.
+Fifty nine percent of incoming portfolios in Q1 have some allocation to ETFs.
+On average, 52% of an advisor’s portfolio is allocated to ETFs which shows the popularity of the investment vehicle.
+In Q1, we saw 38% of incoming portfolios with allocation to active ETFs – with an average allocation of 24%.
 To put this in context, this number was 13% in 2022.
-New active ETF products are being launched across the industry and advisors will continue to increase their appetite.
+New active ETF products are being launched across the industry and advisors may continue to increase their appetite.

 We observed the average portfolio has: